History of silk: Silk in modern times

 Following the crisis in Europe, the modernization of sericulture in Japan made it the world's foremost silk producer.
 By the early 20th century, rapidly industrializing Japan was producing as much as 60 percent of the world's raw silk, most exports shipping through the port of Yokohama.
 Italy managed to rebound from the crisis, but France was unable.
 Urbanization in Europe saw many French and Italian agricultural workers leave silk growing for more lucrative factory work.
 Raw silk was imported from Japan to fill the void.
 Asian countries, formerly exporters of raw materials (cocoons and raw silk), progressively began to export more and more finished garments.

 During the Second World War, silk supplies from Japan were cut off, so western countries were forced to find substitutes.
 Synthetic fibers such as nylon were used in products such as parachutes and stockings, replacing silk.
 Even after the war, silk was not able to regain many of the markets lost, though it remained an expensive luxury product.
 Postwar Japan, through improvements in technology and a protectionist market policy, became the world's foremost exporter of raw silk, a position it held until the 1970s.
 The continued rise in the importance of synthetic fibers and loosening of the protectionist economy contributed to the decline of Japan's silk industry, and by 1975 it was no longer a net exporter of silk.

 With its recent economic reforms, the People's Republic of China has become the world's largest silk producer.
 In 1996 it produced 58,000 tonnes out of a world production of 81,000, followed by India at 13,000 tonnes.
 Japanese production is now marginal, at only 2,500 tonnes.
 Between 1995 and 1997, Chinese silk production went down 40% in an effort to raise prices, reminiscent of earlier shortages.

 In December 2006 the General Assembly of the United Nations proclaimed 2009 to be the International Year of Natural Fibres, so as to raise the profile of silk and other natural fibres.

+In 2024, a group of researchers from the Massachusetts Institute of Technology and other institutions created a very thin piece of modified silk that vibrates when electrical voltage is applied.
+This means it is able to suppress sound waves and insulate noise effectively, even as a thin material.

+In the late 2010s and up to the early 2020s, silk pillowcases have become increasingly popular, being associated with skin and hair benefits.
+These claims are not supported with much scientific research and are anecdotal, mostly because not many studies have been conducted on this topic.

+From around 2015, Japanese startups using the “smart sericulture system” have developed products such as shampoo, body soap, and body cream using fibroin, a protein extracted from cocoons.

+Silk-based bio-materials are being used in numerous biomedical and biotechnological applications.